 The City’s proposed changes for accessory dwelling units lacks Portland and Vancouver’s ambition.

-On October 4th the City of Seattle released its Final Environmental Impact Statement (EIS) for land use codes changes to remove barriers to the creation of accessory dwelling units (ADU) and detached dwelling units (DADU).
+On October 4th, the City of Seattle released its Final Environmental Impact Statement (EIS) for land use code changes to remove barriers to the creation of accessory dwelling units (ADU) and detached dwelling units (DADU).
 The EIS also proposed size restrictions on construction of new single-family homes.
 Taken together, the two measures are intended to increase and preserve affordable housing stock throughout the city.